determined-ai/determined/docs/training/apis-howto/api-pytorch-ug.rst

  PyTorch API
 #############

-In this guide, you'll learn how to use the PyTorch API.
+In this guide, you'll learn how to use the PyTorch API including the PyTorch Trial and Trainer.

 +---------------------------------------------------------------------+
 | Visit the API reference                                             |